FoamyGuy/CircuitPython-Badge-Reverse-Pong-Game/README.md

 The game is broken into two files:

- - code.py - contains the main loop, screen setup, and high-level game updating
+ - code.py - Contains the main loop, screen setup, and manages high-level game object update function calls.
- - pong_helpsers.py - contains some helper objects for the game elements. code.py imports, creates, and updates these objects to make the game chooch.
+ - pong_helpsers.py - contains helper objects for the game elements. code.py imports, creates, and calls update() on these objects at the appropriate time.
+The update() functions that are defined in this file control the behavior of the two types of game elements, paddles and balls.
+The paddles in this variant of the game move up and down automatically.
+The ball moves left and right automatically, but the up and down movement is controlled by the player using the d-pad.

 I have done my best to thoroughly comment both python files.
 Intention is that these scripts are basic enough for beginners to use to learn about building games with CircuitPython.